neverinfamous/R2-Manager-Worker/README.md

 ## ✨ Features

-- 📋 **Job History Tracking** - Complete audit trail for bulk operations with filterable job list and event timeline
+- 📋 **Job History & Audit Logging** - Complete audit trail for all operations (bulk and individual) with filterable job list and event timeline
 - 🤖 **AI Search Integration** - Connect R2 buckets to Cloudflare AI Search for semantic search and RAG capabilities
 - 🔎 **Cross-Bucket Search** - Search for files across all buckets with advanced filtering
 - 🪣 **Bucket Management** - Create, rename, and delete R2 buckets (with bulk delete support)